jamesnetherton/jamesnetherton.github.io/_posts/2017-09-25-adding-a-new-component-to-the-wildfly-camel-subsystem-part1.md

 <include artifact="org.apache.camel:camel-(.*)"/>
 {% endhighlight %}

+Sometimes it makes sense to bundle resource dependencies withing the same module as the camel component JAR.
+Otherwise, it's best to define new module definitions for resources in `feature/pack/etc/smartics/other-modules.xml`.
+If possible, try to group resources into logical units.

 ##### apply-to-dependencies

 This is a block operation to apply to each module dependency.
 In our example we skip the dependencies defined in this block.
-Dependencies for `org.apache.camel.apt` and `org.springframework.boot` are skipped for all Camel component modules without exception.
+Dependencies for `org.apache.camel.apt` and `org.springframework.boot` are skipped for all Camel component modules.

 ##### dependencies

 Other modules on which the module depends on.
-In our example we only need to define a dependency on org.slf4j.
+In our example we only need to define a dependency on `org.slf4j`.
 Sometimes you will need to define others.
 The Smartics Maven plugin does a good job of determining dependencies for you at build time, so you can avoid explicitly listing all of them manually.

-Note, `org.slf4j` is mandatory for all Camel component modules.
+Note, `org.slf4j` is a mandatory dependency for all Camel component modules.

 ##### imports / exports

 Sometimes you need to control what is exported onto the classpath.
-In our example we include a package which users will need access to but exclude others which are not required.
+In our example we include a package path which users will need access to, but also exclude others which are not required.

 ### 3. Registering the component